Winter prepping your bike with BBB Cycling

-In a series of blogs we explain you all the ins and outs about our lights.
+In a series of blogs, we explain all the ins and outs of our lights.
 All their unique features and we explain how lights work.
 We created three different blogs, all about a specific feature of bicycle lights.
-In this blog we tell you everything about the lumen, lux and candela of a light.
-The others explain more about the batteries and the lightbeam of a bicycle light.
+This blog tells you everything about the Lumen, Lux, and candela of a light.
+The others explain more about a bicycle light's batteries and the light beam.

-The terms lumen, lux and candela.
-They all have something to do with the power, brightness and strength of your light.
+The terms Lumen, Lux, and candela.
+They all have something to do with your light's power, brightness, and strength.
 Although, it is very important to know the difference and have a little bit of a deeper understanding to make the right decision when buying a light.
 This blog can become a bit technical, but we will do our best to lead you through it step by step.

 Lumen is a photometric unit.
-Which means that it takes the human eye into account to determine the value of it.
+This means that it takes the human eye into account to determine its value.
 The intensity of the light source depends on how we perceive that light.
 For example; the human eye sees blue light as a more intense light than red.
 A blue light source with the same amount of watts will therefore have a higher amount of lumen than a red light with the same amount of watts, only because we perceive this light as more powerful.

-We measure all our lights in lumen, which you will found in the specifications of our lights.
-We do this because this is the actual amount of light that is emitted and thus important to determine the strength of a light source.
-It gives you the most fundamental value of the strength of your light, not impacted by a lens, direction or anything else.
+We measure all our lights in Lumen, which you will find in the specifications of our lights.
+We do this because this is the amount of light emitted and thus important to determine the strength of a light source.
+It gives you the most fundamental value of the strength of your light, not impacted by a lens, direction, or anything else.

 "Lumen is a unit that expresses the amount of light that leaves the source."

 Candela is a bit more tricky.
-Where lumen gives you the strength of all the light that is emitted from a light source, candela gives you a value of the light that can actually be seen, outside of the light source.
+Where Lumen gives you the strength of all the light that is emitted from a light source, candela gives you a value of the light that can actually be seen, outside of the light source.
 In other words; light can be reflected within the housing of a light and become useless.
-Candela gives you the intesity of the light in a certain direction.
-In the case of our lights the direction that is important is obviously the direction in front of you.
+Candela gives you the intensity of the light in a certain direction.
+In the case of our lights, the direction that is important is obviously the direction in front of you.

 We don't give you this value in the specifications as it is only important in a very technical way of designing the lights.
-What is much more important is lux, which we will discuss in the next heading!
+What is much more critical is Lux, which we will discuss in the next heading!

-Let's say: a light has a total output of 500 lumen.
-This 500 lumen shines on a surface at one meter distance from the light source.
-The luminated area on the surface is exactly 2 square meter.
-That means that the amount of Lux (Lumen/m2) is 500 / 2 = 250 lux on a distance of 1 meter from the lightsource.
+Let's say: a light has a total output of 500 Lumen.
+This 500 lumen shines on a surface one-meter from the light source.
+The illuminated area on the surface is exactly 2 square meters.
+That means that the amount of Lux (Lumen/m2) is 500 / 2 = 250 lux at a distance of 1 meter from the light source.

 "Lux is the illuminance of a surface perpendicular to the light source."

-As you can see the Strike 500 has 500 lumen (output of the light source, remember?) and the Strike 300 has 300 lumen.
+As you can see the Strike 500 has 500 Lumen (output of the light source, remember?) and the Strike 300 has 300 Lumen.
 Before reading this blog you would probably have thought that the Strike 500 is a better light in all dimensions.
-But as you can see, they both have the same amount of lux at the 10 meter distance point.
-The difference between these two lights is mainly the angle in which the light is spread out.
-The 'density of both lights is the same, the 500 lumen of the Strike 500 are just spread out over a larger area, which gives you a good view of the area around you on the bike.
+But as you can see, they both have the same amount of Lux at the 10-meter distance point.
+The difference between these two lights is mainly the angle at which the light is spread out.
+The 'density of both lights is the same, the 500 Lumen of the Strike 500 are just spread out over a larger area, which gives you a good view of the area around you on the bike.

 Designing headlights asks for finding the balance between all these variables.
-Different goals ask for different intensity and spreading of the light.
+Different goals ask for different intensities and the spreading of the light.
 We have a wide range of different headlights, all with their own specific features.
 That way there will be a light available for everybody!